 If during the current tax year you transferred property to another party in a like-kind exchange, you must file Form 8824 with your tax return for that year.
 Also file Form 8824 for the 2 years following the year of a related party exchange.
-See the instructions for Line 7, later, for details.
+See Line 7, later, for details.